C-Stein/node-milestones/01-foundations/exercises/17-SQLite_01.md

 ```

-#### Closing the Database
+### Closing the Database

-Once all statements have been ran, the database connection should be closed.
+Once all statements have been executed, the database connection should be closed.
 We can do that with `db.close()`.
 Errors can also be listened for as well as a successful close event with a callback function.

 ```js
 db.close(err => {